-Restart VCA: Restart the algorithms library of abnormal detection.
+Restart VCA: Restart the algorithms library.

 Global Size Filter

 Note: Compared with the size filter under rule, which is aiming at each rule, the global size filter is aim at all rules.

 - 1. Check the checkbox of Global Size Filter to enable the function. - 2.
 Select the Filter Type as Actual Size or Pixel.